Fall 1979 – Spring 1980: The Year of the Hurricane.

-We return to the University of Tampa after the holidays and the Florida Chi Colony picks up where we left off.
-The “Champagne Jam” in the student union creates quite the buzz on the campus with a live band, and introduced the “Air Guitar” Competition, a party standard at UT for years to follow.
+We return in the Spring to the University of Tampa by hosting the “Champagne Jam” campus wide party in the student union.
+This created quite the buzz on the campus with a live band, and introduced our first “Air Guitar” Competition, a party standard at UT for years to follow.
 Sigma Alpha Epsilon gave back to the community again with supporting the Special Olympics bowling competition, and comes in 2nd Place in the Fraternity of the Year competition!

 Fall 1981 – Spring 1982: “I want my MTV!”

-Once again, Fall Rush brings another strong pledge class, and Sigma Alpha Epsilon office tells us we are moving towards national chapter status in the fall of 1982-83.
-We kick off “ Gone With The Wind II” in the student union, and “Jack Daniels Birthday,” later in the year.
+Once again, Fall Rush brings another strong pledge class, and the Sigma Alpha Epsilon national office tells us we are moving towards national chapter status in the fall of 1982-83.
+We kick off our “Jack Daniels Birthday,” campus-wide party later in the year.
 We really didn’t know when Jack’s birthday was, but we celebrated it anyway!
-The “Air Guitar” Competition gave way to an “Air Band” competition, and our campus wide parties would never be the same!
+The “Air Guitar” Competition gave way to an “Air Band” competition, and our campus-wide parties would never be the same!

 Fall 1982 – Spring 1983: It was a Thriller!